phryszlo/scrabble/README.md

 # Game Play
 ---------
 ### opening
-draw a letter to see who goes first
+- draw a letter to see who goes first
-closest to 'a' goes first.
+  - closest to 'a' goes first.
-return tiles to 'bag'
+- return tiles to 'bag'  (automatic)

-each draw 7.
+- each draw 7.   (automatic)
+- drag tiles to board from tray. ---BUG: the first drag attempt is failing, like the event doesn't attach until after it occurs once

+- either auto-replace played tiles, or record the

 ---------
 ### tile distribution